-If you’ve ever had a grinder sandwich, you are going to love this Grinder Salad Recipe.
-The combination of salty meats with tangy olives, peppers, and cheese will leave you digging for more.
-This Italian Grinder Salad recipe is packed with so much flavor and tastes just like a traditional “hoagie” or “sub” whichever one you call it!
-Growing up Italian, in New Jersey, it was a hoagie for me!
-In fact, I remember countless Saturdays at the corner store with my dad getting hoagies for dinner.
+This salad is packed with so much flavor and tastes just like a traditional hoagie or sub, whichever you prefer to call the classic Italian grinder sandwich.
+Growing up Italian in New Jersey, a hoagie was my go-to!
+In fact, I recall countless Saturdays at the corner store with my dad, where we would get hoagies for dinner.

 Jump to: